 Unfortunately, sometimes critical incidents happen in a workplace that can be traumatising for those involved and witnesses to the event.
-These events can cause a significant disruption to an employee’s sense of safety at work and their personal functioning.
+These events can cause a significant disruption to an employee’s sense of safety at work and their personal life.
 Some examples of a critical or traumatic incident include:

 - Serious workplace accidents